 | Goal: Get cited in ChatGPT, Perplexity, Google AI Overviews | Goal: Get selected, evaluated, and transacted with by AI agents |

-| Key signals: Answer-first content, FAQ schema, E-E-A-T, entity clarity | Key signals: Pricing data, availability, Service schema, Offer schema, booking endpoints |
+| Key signals: Answer-first content, FAQ schema, E-E-A-T, entity clarity | Key signals: Service schema, Offer schema, pricing data, protocol readiness (UCP, ACP, MCP) |

-| User action: Reads the AI’s answer, may click through to verify | User action: Delegates the task entirely, agent handles research and initiation |
+| User role: Reads the AI answer, may click through to verify | User role: Delegates the task entirely; the agent handles research, selection, and initiation |

-| Sequence: Build first | Sequence: Layer on top of AEO foundation |
+| Build order: Foundation layer, build first | Build order: Infrastructure layer, builds on top of AEO |

-📑 Table of Contents
+Table of Contents

 → What AEO Actually Does